 Interlaboratory exchange network

 Besides external agencies, local quality-assurance programmes consisting of networks of laboratories are currently emerging.
-Interlaboratory exchange is particularly important for laboratories with limited experience in PNH analysis (laboratories that rarely perform PNH testing) and for laboratories seeking to optimise high-sensitivity testing since current external programmes do not assess this adequately.3 Interlaboratory quality-assurance programmes and databases allowing data exchange between laboratories are excellent tools for raising awareness and improving the quality of clinical testing for PNH clones.6 When run formally as ring studies, exchange programmes can provide valuable information on interlaboratory-testing consensus and factors that may lead to discordant results.7
+Interlaboratory exchange is particularly important for laboratories with limited experience in PNH analysis (laboratories that rarely perform PNH testing) and for laboratories seeking to optimise high-sensitivity testing.
+Interlaboratory quality-assurance programmes and databases allowing data exchange between laboratories are excellent tools for raising awareness and improving the quality of clinical testing for PNH clones;7 for example, split sample testing with other laboratories is a feasible method of demonstrating testing accuracy.4 When run formally as ring studies, exchange programmes can provide valuable information on interlaboratory-testing consensus and factors that may lead to discordant results.8

 - Sharma VR.
 Clin Adv Hematol Oncol 2013; 11: 1-11.